rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Restore

-Restore of synchronized files:
+Sometimes you need to restore files.
+Either execute a full restore or file by file.

 - [restore of files](/post/restore/)

 ## Logging, configuration, config files, verify

-Some info about logging and where RsyncOSX store files:
+There are some info about logging and where RsyncOSX store files.
+There are a few user selected options.
+And sometimes you should execute a verify of synchronized files.

 - some info about [logging execution of tasks](/post/logging/)
 - some info about [user configuration](/post/userconfiguration/)